 - Two examples of recent musical compositions in PDF and MP3 formats.

-- One example of analytical writing on a musical work.
+- Optional: One example of analytical writing on a musical work.

 Additional Admission Requirements for International Students

 - English translation(s) of official transcript(s), verified with fresh seals and signatures.

 - Official English Language Exam Score (TOEFL or IELTS).
 The minimum iBT TOEFL score is 79.
 The minimum overall IELTS score is 6.5.
 Official scores need to be sent to Illinois State directly from ETS (TOEFL) or the testing center which administered the test (IELTS).

 The documents listed above for international students need to be sent to the Office of Admissions.

 - Fall Term — Applications reviewed as space permits

 - Spring Term — Applications reviewed as space permits